Training Discriminative Models to Evaluate Generative Ones: Methods

 \section{Methods}

 We evaluate generators in a supervised training setup.
-The real dataset $D$, the \textit{original dataset}, is composed of pair of examples $(x, y)$ where $x$ is a data point and $y$ the associated label.
-The dataset is split in three subset $D_{train}, D_{valid}$ and $D_{test}$ for cross-validation.
-Our method needs a generative model that can sample conditionally from any given label $y$.
+The real dataset $D$, the \textit{original dataset}, is composed of pairs of examples $(x, y)$ where $x$ is a data point and $y$ the associated label.
+The dataset is split in three subsets $D_{train}, D_{valid}$ and $D_{test}$ for cross-validation.
+Our method needs a generative model that can sample conditionally from any given label $y$, i.e. we can choose from which class we sample the generator.
 This conditional generative model is trained on $D_{train}$.
-Then, we sample random labels $\hat{y}$ and use the generative model to get a new dataset $D_{gen}$ of samples $\hat{x}$.
-It is used afterwards to train a classifier implemented into a deep neural network.
-The cross-validation is then applied with $D_{valid}$ of the dataset.
-We compare $D_{test}$ accuracy from training on $D_{gen}$ with the score of the same classifier model trained only on training data $D_{train}$ (the baseline).
+Then, we sample the generator to crate a new dataset $D_{gen}$ of samples $\hat{x}$. $D_{gen}$ is sampled with balanced classes.
+It is used afterwards to train a classifier $C$ implemented as a deep neural network. $D_{valid}$ is used for validation of $C$. $C$ will then be used to evaluate $G$.

+When $C$ is trained, we evaluate $C$ on $D_{test}$ the accuracy of $C$ on $D_{test}$ is what we call the ''fitting capacity'' (FiC).

+It can be compared with the accuracy of a classifier trained only on real data from $D_{train}$ (the baseline) or with the FiC of another generator.
+We consider that the baseline is an upperbound to the FiC because no generative models beats it when $\tau=1$.
+But it is theoretically possible to have a FiC higher to the baseline.

 We can summarize our method as follows: \begin{enumerate} \item Train a conditional generative model over $D_{train}$ \item Sample data to produce $D_{gen}$ \item Train a discriminative model (the classifier) over $D_{gen}$ \item Select a classifier over a validation set $D_{valid}$. \item Iterate the process for several generative models and compare the accuracy of the classifiers on $D_{test}$. \end{enumerate}

 The protocol presented allows to analyze the performance of a model on the whole test set or class by class.
+The final accuracy can be compared directly to with the accuracy compute with another generator even if the classifier change.
 As we will see in results, we estimate the stability of the generators by training them with different random seeds.